gracdi1/gracdi1/README.md

 I'm passionate about using technology to empower underrepresented communities and believe that software has the power to create meaningful and inclusive solutions that make a difference.

 I’m committed to learning and staying curious.
 I don't just want to know the what.
 I want to learn why and how?
 Why this way and not another?
-How is this different and how can it be improved?
+How is this different, and how can it be improved?

 Collaboration is at my core, and I thrive when I can work alongside others to turn  ideas into impactful projects.
 My journey reflects my dedication to growth, adaptability, and creating tools that uplift and inspire.